Tallulah Gorge in Tallulah Falls, Georgia

 For more great hikes in the area, check out these Top 5 Hikes in Blue Ridge.

-Road through Fort Mountain State Park in Chatsworth, Georgia
+Road lined with trees bursting with fall colors through Fort Mountain State Park in Chatsworth, Georgia

 Fort Mountain State Park in Chatsworth, Georgia.
 Photo by @ryangilger